MicrosoftDocs/entra-docs/docs/identity/role-based-access-control/admin-units-members-dynamic.md

     Connect-MgGraph -Scopes "AdministrativeUnit.ReadWrite.All"
     ```

-1. Use the [New-MgDirectoryAdministrativeUnit](/powershell/module/microsoft.graph.identity.directorymanagement/new-mgdirectoryadministrativeunit) command to create a new administrative unit with a dynamic membership groups rule using the following parameters:
+1. Use the [New-MgDirectoryAdministrativeUnit](/powershell/module/microsoft.graph.identity.directorymanagement/new-mgdirectoryadministrativeunit) command to create a new administrative unit with a rule for dynamic membership groups using the following parameters:

     - `MembershipType`: `Dynamic` or `Assigned`
     - `MembershipRule`: Dynamic membership rule you created in a previous step